Aboard Emperor Palpatine’s Shuttle, Lambda-Class T4-a Executive Model, Outer Rim, Moddell Sector, 4 ABY…

 She reset the shroud and keyed the program to start a medically-induced coma.
 The bacta serum would handle the rest until they could get him to something better.
 She let out a heavy sigh.
 It would be many cycles before she could forget this day.
 A shot of pain traveled up her arm, causing her to grimace.
 Her own wounds were now demanding attention.
 The gash on her arm and on her cheek throbbed in waves, and her headache reached a full maelstrom behind her eyes.
 Damn, she thought.
 A concussion, too?
 The hits just keep on coming.

 That was something else her father used to say.
 The hits just keep on coming.
 Meera smiled at the memory.
 She pulled a bacta injector from her sleeve pocket and jabbed it to her carotid artery.
-The life-giving liquid surged into her bloodstream when the injector pinged, bring instant relief from the pain in her head, but not the screams.
-They still remained.
+The life-giving liquid surged into her bloodstream when the injector pinged, bringing instant relief from the pain in her head, but not the screams.
+Those remained.

 Wait, that wasn’t a scream—someone in the over-deck behind her was shouting.